Hello World

 Data Flow

-Finally, add a public attribute and bind it to an input field to send data back to the server:
+Finally, add a public attribute and bind it to an input field to send data back to the server.
+The attribute must be in the PUBLIC SECTION — the framework accesses it dynamically and silently ignores private or protected attributes (full rules on the Binding page):

 CLASS zcl_app_hello_world DEFINITION PUBLIC.